The cap symbol is used in math to represent the set intersection operator. Typically, it is used in an expression like this:

-In plain language, this means the intersection of the sets and .
+In plain language, this expression means the probability of the event and the event occuring.

 The set union symbol, also called the cup symbol, represents the union operator in set theory.